Paebbels/pyVHDLParser/doc/index.rst

 Parsing Approach
 ****************

-1. slice an input document into **tokens**
+1. Slice an input document into **tokens**
-2. assemble tokens to text **blocks** which are categorized
+2. Assemble tokens to text **blocks** which are categorized
-3. assemble text blocks for fast-forward scanning into **groups**
+3. Assemble text blocks for fast-forward scanning into **groups** (indexing)
-4. translate groups into a document-object-model (DOM)
+4. Translate groups into a sourcecode document-object-model (Code-DOM)
-5. provide a generic VHDL language model
+5. Provide a generic VHDL language model

 .. seealso::